SteveKChiu/lua-intf/README.md

 ````lua
 	Web.go_home()
 ````
-The member property is associated with object, so it is accessible by variable:
+The member variable and property is associated with object, so it is accessible by variable:
 ````lua
 	local session = Web("http://www.google.com")
 	local url = session.url